Pros

 We spent last month stress-testing LetsEnhance’s new toys, and honestly?
 The real-time plugin is what kept us up at 3 AM.
 Launched in Q4 2025, it now sits in Photoshop like a helpful ghost, upscaling layers while we work.
 We ran 47 portrait edits through it - the difference between “before coffee” and “after plugin” was staggering.
 No more export-wait-reimport dance.

 The video enhancement beta surprised us more.
 January 2026 brought frame-by-frame temporal consistency that actually works.
 We threw a shaky 720p TikTok at it (don’t ask) and got back something that wouldn’t embarrass us on a 4K TV.
 The catch?
-It’s still chewing through credits like candy - 5 credits per 10 seconds.
+Video work clearly consumes credits much faster than straight still-image upscaling, so it needs its own budget logic.

 Then there’s the Leap model’s “Text-to-Upscale” feature.
 We tested it with “add Victorian architectural details to this blurry building” and watched it hallucinate actual gargoyles where there were pixelated blobs.
 Impressive?
 Absolutely.
 But we also watched it confidently add three extra windows to a historical photo.
 Use with caution.